crs4/bbmri-it-school-tutorials/09-remote-services/ssh.md

     Welcome to OpenSSH Server
     57f581289a1a:~$

 Once you have confirmed that's working, exit the shell.
-Notice that, in this case, we accessed the server through the `localhost` network device (which we were unable to do with the web server).
+Notice that, in this case, we accessed the SSH server through the `localhost` network device (which we were unable to do with the web server).
 If you have another node on the same LAN as your host, you should also be able to contact the SSH server from it, using the host's LAN IP address.

 Now, let's get access to the web server.
-Let's create an *SSH tunnel* to allow access to our web server *through* the SSH server.
+Create an SSH tunnel to allow access to our web server *through* the SSH server.

 Run this command: